Shouta47592/Goofy/content/Characters of Interest/Big Boss.md

 Bart's Anecdote: *Rumors about this man are hard to come across, but of the few I have there's one I find quite comical.
 He's apparently terrible at managing finances!
-Supposedly he also laments the loss of a friend from 400 or so odd years ago who was excellent with money.*
+Supposedly it's due to the loss of his financial advisor some time ago.*

 Age: ??? (obviously older than a normal human can get, why is that?)